dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 Applications will not be blocked when running in “audit only” mode.
 “Audit only” mode logs all events in local client logs.

+Once enabled, Application Control can only disabled by changing the mode from "Enforce" to "Audit only".
+Changing the mode from "Enforce" to "Not Configured" will result in Application Control continuing to be enforced on assigned devices.

 ## Windows Defender Security Center

 The Windows Defender Security Center app operates as a separate app or process from each of the individual features, and will display notifications through the Action Center.
 It acts as a collector or single place to see the status and perform some configuration for each of the features.
 Find out more in the [Windows Defender](https://docs.microsoft.com/windows/threat-protection/windows-defender-security-center/windows-defender-security-center) docs.